 How Much Evaporation Is Normal for A Fish Tank?

-Every aquarium’s evaporation levels are different because of the size, water conditions, and room temperature.
-Similarly, you’ll experience more evaporation in the summer than in the winter.
+Every aquarium’s evaporation levels differ due to size, water conditions, and room temperature.
+Also, you’ll experience more evaporation in the summer than in the winter.

-As a rule of thumb, a standard 50-gallon saltwater tank evaporates approximately ½ gallon of water per day.
-That means you’ll need to add 3.5 gallons of purified water every week.
+A standard 50-gallon saltwater tank evaporates approximately ½ gallon of water per day.
+This means you must add 3.5 gallons of purified water every week.

-Saltwater tanks evaporate slightly more slowly than freshwater aquariums because the water molecules use more energy to break the dissolved salt ions apart in order for the water to evaporate.
+Saltwater tanks evaporate slightly slower than freshwater aquariums because the water molecules use more energy to break the dissolved salt ions apart for the water to evaporate.

 How To Add More Water To A Fish Tank

-To preserve your tank’s conditions, change 10% of the water in your aquarium every week or 25% every two weeks – whatever works best for your fish.
-A water change is beneficial because it:
+To preserve the tank’s conditions, change 10% of the water in the aquarium every week or 25% every 2o weeks.
+A water change is beneficial for the following reasons:

-That being said, adding a touch more water to replace what’s evaporated every now and then is okay.
-To do so, using the following methods:
+Adding more water to replace what’s evaporated occasionally is okay.
+Use the following methods:

 Manually